xiaolai/quit-smoking-instantly/README.md

 Ask yourself: *"Do I truly want to quit smoking?"*

 If the answer is no, stop here.
-If it’s yes, let’s begin.
+If it's yes, let's begin.

 ## 1. Say It Out Loud